 And the messengers returned to Jacob, saying: “We came to thy brother Esau, and moreover he cometh to meet thee, and four hundred men with him.”
-(Gen. 32:7)
+(Genesis 32:7)

 It seems to me that Jacob understood the significance of the number 400.
 This number is a sum of the powers of 7 from 0 to 3: 70+71+72+73=400.

-This four powers of 7 hint at the lunar month that has, approximately, 28 days (4×7).
+These four powers of 7 hint at the lunar month, which has approximately 28 days (4×7).
 The significance of this will become apparent later.
-400 is a repdigit in base 7 (1111).
-Esau and his 400 men together were 401 strong.
-401 is a prime number that is the sum of seven consecutive prime numbers (43+47+53+59+61+67+71).
-It’s all about the number 7!
-Jacob may have alluded to this by bowing down to his brother seven times as he approached Esau.
+400 is a repdigit (a portmanteau of repeated and digit—a natural number composed of repeated instances of the same digit in a positional number system) in base 7 (1111).
+Esau and his 400 men together were 401 strong—and 401 is a prime number that is the sum of seven consecutive prime numbers (43+47+53+59+61+67+71).
+It seems to be all about the number 7!
+Jacob may have alluded to this by bowing down to his brother seven times as he approached Esau, as the Torah says:

-More significantly, though, the number 400 is an important number in astronomy of the Solar system.
-If you ever watch sunset long enough, you might have noticed that as the Sun sets beyond the horizon and the Moon rises in the night sky, they appear to be roughly the same size.
+More significantly, though, the number 400 is an important number in the astronomy of the solar system.
+If you have ever watch sunset long enough, you might have noticed that just before the sun drops below the horizon and as the moon rises in the night sky, they appear to be roughly the same size.
 How could that be?
-Isn’t the Sun much bigger than the Moon?
+Isn’t the sun much bigger than the moon?
 You have the number 400 to blame!

-Indeed, the Sun is roughly 400 times larger than the Moon.
-The Sun is also about 400 times further away from the Earth than the Moon.
+Indeed, the diameter of the sun is roughly 400 times larger than the diameter of the moon.
+The sun is also about 400 times further away from Earth than the moon is.
+(It is this coincidence that makes total solar eclipses possible.)
 Hence the two appear to be about the same size.
-This was already well understood in Antiquity by Aristarchus (310–230 B.C.), although he erred as to actual size and distance.
+This relationship in sizes was already well understood in antiquity by Aristarchus (310–230 B.C.E.), although he erred as to the actual sizes and distances.

-What significance, however, it has to the Biblical story of Jacob and Esau?
+What significance, however, does the number 400 have to the Biblical story of Jacob and Esau?

-Just as the Moon and the Sun appear to be of the same size, Jacob and Esau appear to be twin brothers.
-In reality, however, just as the Moon and the Sun are very different in size and in nature (former being a planet and the latter being a star), so too, there is little in common between Jacob and Esau.
+Just as the moon and the sun appear to be of the same size, Jacob and Esau appear to be twin brothers.
+In reality, however, just as the moon and the sun are very different in size and in nature (the former being a satellite of a planet and the latter being a star), so too, there is little in common between Jacob and Esau, besides that they are brothers.
 As I wrote in my essay,, God’s choice of Jacob over Esau is a metaphor for spontaneous symmetry breaking:

 I loved you, said the Lord, and you said, “How have You loved us?”
 Was not Esau a brother to Jacob? says the Lord.
 And I loved Jacob.
-And I hated Esau (Malachi I, 2-3)
+And I hated Esau.
+(Malachi 1, 2-3)

-Jewish people—the descendants of Jacob – are compared to the Moon, whereas Gentiles – the descendants of Esau – are compared to the Sun.
-Indeed, “…the gentiles reckon their calendar by the sun and Israel by the moon.”
+The Talmud compares the Jewish people—the descendants of Jacob—to the moon, whereas it compares gentiles—the descendants of Esau—to the sun: “…the gentiles reckon their calendar by the Sun and Israel by the Moon.”
 (Babylonian Talmud, tr.
-Sukkah 2:9) While, historically, Jewish people’s fortune has been waxing and waning, the moon is ultimately the symbol of rebirth and renewal.
-Is this what the Torah hints at by counting Esau’s entourage?
+Sukkah 2:9) While, historically, the Jewish people’s fortune has waxed and waned, the moon is ultimately the symbol of rebirth and renewal.